Sharon Speedway

 Sharon Speedway is a 3/8-mile dirt oval race track located in Hartford Township, Ohio and named for the nearby city of Sharon, Pennsylvania.
 It opened in 1929, making it one of the oldest continuously running dirt ovals in the United States.
-The track is currently part-owned and operated by the Blaney family, which includes NASCAR driver Dave Blaney.
-Blaney's father and former driver, Lou Blaney, originally assisted in the operation of the track.
-Lou Blaney died on January 25, 2009.
+The track is currently part-owned and operated by the Blaney family, which includes NASCAR driver Dave Blaney and his son Ryan.
+Dave's father and former driver, Lou Blaney, originally assisted in the operation of the track until his death on January 25, 2009.

-The track currently hosts several major touring series including the World of Outlaws Late Model Series and even hosted a NASCAR Grand National race in 1954.
+The track currently hosts several major touring series including the World of Outlaws Late Model Series and even hosted a NASCAR Grand National Series race in 1954.
 It was a 200-lap event in which Lee Petty held off Buck Baker and Herb Thomas for the win.
-Rusty Wallace, Tom Sneva, Tony Stewart, Lee Petty, Clint Bowyer, Kevin Harvick, Chase Elliott, Dave Blaney, and Dave's son Ryan are among drivers who have competed at the racetrack.
+Rusty Wallace, Tom Sneva, Tony Stewart, Lee Petty, Clint Bowyer, Kevin Harvick, and Chase Elliott are among drivers who have competed at the racetrack.
+Sharon Speedway hosted the All Star Circuit of Champions in the 2023 season, along with a ASCoC event on July 8 for the 15th Annual Lou Blaney Memorial.

-Current season

-The Sharon Speedway will host the All Star Circuit of Champions in the 2022 season.
-They will also be holding a 2 day ASCoC event on September 2nd and 3rd for the return of the Sharon Nationals.

-Sharon will also host the season finale to the 2022 SRX Series, being broadcast live on CBS, with both father and son, Dave Blaney and Ryan Blaney, in the race.